How To Buy A Dog Responsibly3 May 2023

 There are lots of sites out there advertising puppies for sale.
 It can be difficult to wade through which ads are good or not.
 If you are looking for a pedigree puppy though the Kennel Club website can be a great tool, to find KC registered breeders.

-No-one should be offering puppies to be re-homed at less than eight weeks old and ideally it is better if they are twelve weeks before you take them home.
+No-one should be offering puppies to be re-homed at less than eight weeks old.
+They should be at least this age when you take them home.

 If puppies are imported from abroad, they should be at least 15 weeks old before entering the country, as they cannot have their rabies vaccination until 12 weeks old, then cannot travel until 3 weeks later.
 If you are getting a puppy from abroad, unless you know the breeder or they are from a reputable charity, then there is an increased risk of not knowing exactly where they came from.